Role of prompt cusps in driving the core collapse of SIDM halos: Time-evolution of SIDM halos with prompt cusps

 Table~\ref{tab:collapse_times} presents the core collapse times of the prompt-cusp halos relative to the control NFW halos evolving under the same cross sections.
 The collapse time is defined as the epoch when the core density reaches $100$ times the effective scale density.
 The effective collapse timescales, $\sim 1 / \bar{\rho}_{\rm{s}}\bar{\sigma}_{\rm{s}}$ tend to deviate at the level of $20 \%$.
 For the low- and high-cusp halos, the core collapse proceeds more rapidly, correlating with the prominences of the initial PCs, at the later stage of evolution.
 In contrast, the extreme-cusp halo exhibits a delayed core collapse.

-As discussed in Section \ref{ssec:profilesetup}, excess mass residing beyond $r_{200}$ observed in Figure \ref{fig:mass_ratio} can plausibly decelerate the collapse time of halos: this additional material increases the temperature in the outskirts, suppressing the outward heat transport and slowing down the core collapse.
+As discussed in Section \ref{ssec:profilesetup}, excess mass residing beyond $r_{200}$ observed in Figure \ref{fig:mass_ratio} can plausibly decelerate the collapse time of halos: this additional material increases the temperature in the outskirts, decreasing the gradient and suppressing the outward heat transport, which slows down the core collapse.
 We see this trend for NFW profiles as well, shown in Figure~\ref{fig:extended_evolution} (see Appendix \ref{apd:stripping}), where the collapse of the control NFW halo is accelerated by the deficit of material in the outer regions compared to a more extended configuration.
 However, not every halo with excess material in the outskirts exhibits decelerated core collapse; the low and high-cusp halos both collapse slightly faster than the NFW control.
 On the other hand, the extreme-cusp halo collapses more slowly.

 From these observations, we infer that there may be multiple competing factors that govern the overall collapse timescale.
 Among them is the increase in central density, which acts to accelerate core collapse.
 The second likely contributing factor is the influence of the outer boundary, which can either impede or enhance the collapse depending on the thermal state of the outer region.
 The same observations made in this section for halos evolved under the VICS model also apply to halos evolved under VDCS (see Appendix \ref{apd:vdcs_profiles}).
 The slight deviations between the two cases can be attributed to the additional complexity in the collapse times introduced by the velocity dependence.